denyzhirkov/public/help/access/databases.md

 > databases, including PostgreSQL, MySQL, MS SQL, Maria DB, Oracle, and others.
 > A _database connection_ allows authorized users to access and query databases.
 >
->_Connections_ are Datagrok [entities](../datagrok/objects.md), which means they
+> _Database connections_ are Datagrok [entities](../datagrok/objects.md), which
->can also be used for sharing data with others and for enabling discovery by
->other Datagrok users.
+> means you can perform a standard set of operations against them (for example,
+> annotate, set access privileges, [use in automation
+> workflows](data-pipeline.md), or enable discovery by other Datagrok users).
+>
+> Note: For enterprise users, the Datagrok administrator defines which database
+> connections you can access and which privileges you have in them.

 ### Supported connectors